nnodim/simple_shell/README.md

-Readme for the simpleuyoduoiii delddddrfjct
+Readme for the simpleyuyoduoiii delddddrfjct